Pieter-Dirk Uys was born in Cape Town in 1945 and has been in the theatre since the

 Live from Boerassic Park, Dekaffirnated, Foreign Aids, Evita for President, Elections

-& Erections and Desperate First Ladies have been presented in the United Kingdom,
+a Noise and When in doubt, say darling have been presented in the United Kingdom,

 Denmark, Germany, Holland, Switzerland, Australia, the USA and Canada.
 His performance